 management for both residential and commercial customers.
 We are state licensed by the New Jersey Fish & Wildlife Commission.
 We handle nearly all aspects of wildlife

 control, and resolve conflicts between people and wildlife in a humane and professional manner.
-For Newark pest control of wildlife, just give us a call at 973-272-4133 -
+For Newark pest control of wildlife, just give us a call at 973-607-2206 -

 yes, we answer our phones 24 hours a day, 7 days a week - and we will discuss your wildlife problem and schedule an appointment to solve it.
 We look forward to hearing from you!